open-energy-transition/openmod-tracker/README.md

 To serve the streamlit app, call `pixi run serve` from the command line.

+## Test

+You can run our minimal test suite by calling `pixi run test`.

 ## Refreshing data

 Data refreshes are necessary when changing the inventory source code and are recommended at periodic intervals to capture upstream changes.